mshimer/assertgin/README.md

 It could take an hour..

-Not it takes a single test run to generate toe output and another to paste it back into the test and run it again
+Not it takes a single test run to generate the output and another to run it with the pasted assertion code

 Sample output for a complex test case :